Devaprasad403/dwkm-assignment/README.md

 (4) Apply the outlier detection methods for the telecommunication /retail industry.
 [Link to The Code](https://github.com/Devaprasad403/dwkm-assignment/blob/main/Outlier_detection_retail_industry.ipynb)

 - Module 5 :
-(1) Analyze the sentiments and polarize them into positive and negative sentiments for twitter dataset.[Link to The Code](https://github.com/Devaprasad403/dwkm-assignment/blob/main/Sentiment_Analysis_Twitter_datasets.ipynb)
+(1) Analyze the sentiments into positive and negative for twitter dataset.
+[Link to The Code](https://github.com/Devaprasad403/dwkm-assignment/blob/main/Sentiment_Analysis_Twitter_datasets.ipynb)